Smarter home FAQs

 Location services

-For Android: The Notion app needs access to Location Services and Location Permissions to configure the Notion bridge, but it only needs this access once during your initial setup.
+For Android: The Honey Smart Home app needs access to ‘location services’ and ‘location permissions’ to configure the bridge, but it only needs this access once during your initial setup.

-For iOS: The Notion app does not require Location Permissions to configure the bridge.
-Notion will only store location and prompt for the correct location permissions if you choose to enable Auto Home/Away mode.
+For iOS: The Honey Smart Home app does not require location permissions to configure the bridge.
+The app will only store location and prompt for the correct location permissions if you choose to enable ‘auto home/away mode’.

 Bridge setup